 2022 World Cup Qualifiers: Why Angola lost to Salah-less Egypt – Pedro Goncalves

-Angola national team coach Pedro Goncalves has explained why his team lost to Egypt in Wednesday’s 2022 Fifa World Cup qualifiers.
+Angola national team coach Pedro Goncalves has explained why he thinks his team lost to Egypt in Wednesday’s 2022 Fifa World Cup qualifier.

 Mohamed Magdy’s fifth-minute penalty handed the Pharaohs a hard-fought 1-0 victory over the Palancras Negras inside Cairo’s 30 June Stadium.